danieloneill/QMLStorybook/README.md

         }
 ```

-*MCheckBox* doesn't show the text property on its face.
-This is a bug, and most of the reason I made this ...
-Storybook-like ... app ... whatever it is.

 *MCalendar* sometimes doesn't size its children (the days) based on the layout.
 This is also a bug, and another cool reason to have this.

 *MButton* works properly though, I'm pretty sure, but as you can see in the Storybook.qml entry for it, I don't yet test out all the property options.

 ## Demo?

-Although it's painfully close to pure QML, I use a QFile method from the C++ side to load file source into the **Source** tab.
+Although it's painfully close to pure QML, I use a a couple methods from the C++ side to load file source into the **Source** tab, and to watch files for changes.
 This makes loading it in [Canonic](https://www.canonic.com/) not possible, so for as long as I keep paying the server tab you can try it here:

 [https://oneill.app/storybook/](https://oneill.app/storybook/)